Sheldon, John

 Bio

-John Sheldon lived in Deerfield, Massachusetts, where he was one of the original settlers.
-He was a selectman and military man.
+John Sheldon (1658-1733) was born in 1658, the third of 13 children born to Isaac and Mary (Woodford) Sheldon of Northampton, Massachusetts.
+He was among the orginal settlers at the permaent village of Deerfield, Massachusetts, after the town was reoccupied following its abandonment in King Philip's (Metacom's) War (1675-1676).
+Sheldon quickly established himself as a leader in the community, serving in town office and as a militia officer.
 During the 1704 attack on the town by French soldiers from Canada and their Indigenous allies, Sheldon's wife and youngest child were killed, and three of his children and his daughter-in-law were captured.
-Three times between 1704 and 1707, Sheldon went to Canada to retrieve captives.
-He brought home 113, including his son's wife.
+Sheldon went to Canada to retrieve captives on three separate journeys between 1705 and 1707.
+He succeeded in bringing home 113 captives, including his son's wife.
 His captured children were all eventually redeemed as well.

 Enslaved persons: